fggo/python/README.md

 GET and POST Requests

 The two main types of request you’ll use when building web apps are GET requests and POST requests.
 You use GET requests for pages that only read data from the server.
 You usually use POST requests when the user needs to submit information through a form.
 We’ll be specifying the POST method for processing all of our forms.
-(A few other kinds of requests exist, but we won’t be using them in this project.)

 Depending on the request, we’ll know whether the user is requesting a blank form (a GET request) or asking us to process a completed form (a POST request).